galaxyproject/galaxy-hub/content/community/steering/index.md

 <br />

+## News and Announcements

+### New member

+**September 14 2021**

+The GGSC is pleased to announce our latest member - welcome Sveinung Gundersen from ELIXIR Norway.

-## Community consultation - help wanted!
+### Community consultation - help wanted!

 **June 26 2021**